niall-slater/catcher/README.md

-# catcher
+# Picking Up Boys
-Picking Up Boys is a HTML5 game written in pure Javascript.
+A HTML5 game written in pure Javascript.

+You can play it in [browser here](www.niallslater.com/games/catcher/index.html).